leonardoballand/GitWatch/.github/ISSUE_TEMPLATE/question_template.md

 ---
 name: Question issue
-about: Use this template for tracking new question.
+about: Use this template for tracking question.
 title: "[DATE]: [QUESTION NAME]"
 labels: question, needs triage
 assignees: leonardoballand